PANCE Blueprint GI and Nutrition (8%)

 Cholangitis

-Infection of biliary tract secondary to obstruction, which leads to biliary stasis and bacterial overgrowth
+Infection of the biliary tract secondary to obstruction, which leads to biliary stasis and bacterial overgrowth

 • Characterized by pain in the upper-right quadrant of the abdomen, fever, and jaundice